SuperMatCat24/Mini-Macro/README.md

 - Collisions with walls are broken
 - ~~Some particles are scaled too big~~
 - Some particles are spawned incorrectly
-- The enemy sometimes uses the same car as the player
+- ~~The enemy sometimes uses the same car as the player~~
+- Only player 1 can make noise

 # TODO